 This is the time to fix those annoying squeaky floorboards.
 When you find a squeaky spot, simply drill a drywall screw in the subfloor next to the nail in that area.
 It’s easy and it works!

 My husband really liked the finish on the Lifeproof Multi-Width Walton Oak Luxury Vinyl Plank Flooring so that is what we chose.
 (You can also check out my friend Tara’s choice of Lifeproof floors in the Seasoned Wood finish).
 I liked the varied wood tones of the wood and the different sized planks.
 When installing there are several patterns you can make with the multiplanks, so you will need to plan ahead before you begin so that you have an idea of your layout.
 None of the patterns are complicated to do.

 We followed the easy directions from the back of the box, which recommends beginning in a corner and proceeding out from there.
 Each piece of flooring has a tongue and groove on two sides, this is important to pay attention to.
 You want the tongue facing the wall on the first row.
 Use the spacers between these first planks and the wall, the space will be covered by the molding later.
 We began ours in the closet and the alcove of the entry door.

 Once we got past that section, it was really easy.
 The floors snap together with the tongue and grooves.
 Be sure to stagger the seams so they don’t line up.
 This sort of happens naturally.
-When you get to the last piece in a row you’ll have to cut a plank to fit.
+When you get to the last piece in a row you’ll have to cut the vinyl plank to fit.
 Use the leftover piece to begin the next row, in doing that the seams will naturally be staggered.

-Once you put the plank in place, you use the tapping block and the hammer to make sure it’s flush with the neighboring plank.
+As you lay the planks in place, you use the tapping block and a hammer to make sure it’s flush with the neighboring plank.
 A hammer with a smaller head helps make this part a little easier.